lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 To check if MicroG is working, you can look at the Self-Check page in the app.

 It's possible to log in to your Google account from MicroG's settings.
-Note that this is against Google's terms of service, although so far no one has reported being banned for it, but you don't want to lose your account by getting banned, so I advise against it.
+Note that this is against Google's terms of service, although so far no one has reported being banned for it, but you don't want to lose your account by getting banned, so I advice against it.

-4- The quality of photos taken with your phone camera will be sacrificed with this setup.
-There isn't any good fix for this.
-You might get some improvement in photo quality if you download and install your phone's original camera app.

 #### What to do if an app won't work